ZunLuo/MCTI/README.md

 (6) *Tdark: float64, default None*\
 Integration time, injc times Tdark will be added to the input image before CTI is added\

-# III.
-See example for a quick start
+# See example for a quick start